GSA/challenges-and-prizes/_historical-challenges/2016-100000-for-start-a-sud-startup.md

 ideaFromUnauthorizedMemberAllowed: true
 tagline: The goal of this Challenge is to enable biomedical scientists to test the hypothesis that their research idea can be fostered into a biotech startup
-groupName: Department of Health and Human Services - Food and Drug Administration
+groupName: Department of Health and Human Services - National Institutes of Health
-  - National Institute on Drug Abuse
 hideIdeaAuthor: false
 template: ideation
 campaignAttributes: